How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 Day 0 — Submit your written request

-Email or post a written request for an EHC needs assessment to your LA's SEND team.
+Email or post a written request for an EHC needs assessment to your local authority's SEND team.
 Include the child's details, your concerns, and any existing evidence.
-The 20-week clock starts the day the LA receives your request.
+The 20-week clock starts the day the local authority receives your request.

 2. 2

-Week 6 — LA decides whether to assess
+Week 6 — local authority decides whether to assess

-By the end of week 6, the LA must write to you with its decision.
+By the end of week 6, the local authority must write to you with its decision.
 If it refuses to assess, you have 2 months to appeal.
 If it agrees, the assessment proceeds and the clock continues.

 3. 3